 - Four are from the staff membership

-- Six vacancies for patient governors (three with three-year terms of office and three with two-year terms of office)
+- Two vacancies for patient governors (both with three-year terms of office)

-- Three vacancies for staff governors (two with three-year terms of office and one with a two-year term of office)
+- One vacancy for staff governors (with a three-year term of office)

 Governors are normally elected for a term of three years.
 However, some governors may serve a shorter term, for example if they are replacing a governor who has stood down early.
-The elections are usually staggered so each year approximately one third of the governors in each constituency are up for elections; however, there are more positions up for election in 2021 as the 2020 elections were postponed due to the Covid-19 pandemic.
+The elections are usually staggered so each year approximately one third of the governors in each constituency are up for elections.

 If the number of candidates in a particular membership constituency is equal to or less than the number of vacancies, the candidates are elected unopposed.
 If the number of candidates exceeds the number of vacancies, an election is held.